OsmosysSoftware/dev-standards/docker-setups/angular-docker.md

 ## 3. Set up for Angular project

-In `package.json`, set the production environment command
+In `package.json`, set set the command for the production environment:

 ```json
 // package.json